BouvetStockholmAB/sv-boilerplate/README.md

 - Watch `_js` and `_sass` folders for changes
 - Build and concatenate JS on change
 - Compile Sass to CSS on change
+- Build custom version of Lodash based on usage in files

 Default URLs for local files: